muarshad01/LLM/Notes/lecture02_notes.md

 * Why why are they called __language models__?
 That's pretty clear, if you remember the example, which I showed you over here, these models only deal with language they do not deal with other modalities like image or video. __Question answering, translation, sentiment analysis, and so many more tasks.__

-### 3. LLMs versus earlier NLP Models
+#### 3. LLMs versus earlier NLP Models
-11:50
+* NLP models were designed for very specific tasks.
+For example, there is one particular NLP model, which might be designed for __language translation__.
+There might be one specific NLP model, which might be for __sentiment analysis__.
-become so popular didn't we have the field of natural language processing before also and that's true natural 11:56 language processing as a field has been existing much before llms uh NLP models have been existing 12:03 much before llms but LLP models if you look at the models which came before 12:10 llms they were designed for very specific tasks so for example there is 12:16 one particular NLP model which might be designed for language translation there 12:21 might be one specific NLP model which might be for sentiment analysis let's 12:26 say llms on the other hand can do a wide range of NLP tasks so it turns out that 12:33 if you train a GPT for text completion that same architecture works well for 12:38 language translation also and it's pretty generic that way that's one 12:43 difference between llms and earlier NLP models earlier NLP models were designed for specific tasks modern llms can do a 12:51 wide range of NLP tasks the second difference is based on an application so 12:57 earlier llm models could not um earlier llm models or earlier 13:03 language models I should say could not write an email from Custom instructions it was very difficult for them to do 13:09 that now if you think of modern llm such as chat GPT and this task is almost 13:15 trivial for chat GPT so if I go to chat GPT right now and I 13:20 say draft an email for me to send to a colleague or to send to 13:28 a friend of mine to book movie tickets let's
+* LLMs on the other hand can do a wide range of NLP tasks.

-13:33
+#### 4. What's the Secret-Sauce behind LLMs?
+What's really makes them so good?

-say and I'll just zoom in here and see chat GPT not only starts drafting the 13:39 email but it also has inserted emojis and everything here it's a trivial task for chat GPT but you might be surprised 13:46 to know that this trivial task was very hard to do for earlier NLP models and 13:53 that's the big difference between L llm versus earlier NLP models they are broad 13:58 they can do a wide range of generic tasks and second is their applications are endless much more than the earlier 14:04 models and that's why we are even having this playlist in the first place so that's Point number three point 14:12 number four is what you all must be thinking about that llms are so good they can do these amazing tasks they can 14:19 almost behave like humans right but what makes llm so good what is the secret
+number four is what you all must be thinking about that llms are so good they can do these amazing tasks they can 14:19 almost behave like humans right but what makes llm so good what is the secret